-If you don’t have a tractor, but you do have an ATV, you can simply buy one of these PULL-BEHIND MOWERS to get the job done.
+If you don’t have a tractor, but you do have an ATV, you can simply buy a pull-behind mower to get the job done.
 Remember to keep your blades sharp and the mower clean.
 One of the ways unwanted weeds or grass get into a plot is from seeds or rhizomes hitchhiking on the mower.

 Ronnie “Cuz” Strickland Tells Two More Tips for Better Hunting Videos